gavtay/gavtay/README.md

 ### Hello! 👋

 My name is Gavin Taylor.
 I am a recent CS grad.
-I also just got a job as a Web Applications Developer, working full - stack.
+I also just got a job as a Web Applications Developer, working as a full-stack dev.

 Feel free to check out any of my socials I have included on my profile, and all public repositories.
 I plan to continue to try to build awesome stuff in the future. :)